What We Do

-We can’t support the growth of our community’s next generation alone, which is why we work closely with local and state governments and agencies, local businesses, like-minded non-profits and local citizens.
+Supporting the growth of our community’s next generation requires a community commitment, which is why we work closely with local and state governments and agencies, local businesses, like-minded non-profits and local citizens.
 Together we can find ways to develop the financial and ecological health of our community for the well-being of all citizens of Floyd County.
 But we also join with other communities throughout the region and around the globe to model new ways of living on, working in, and caring for the world around us.

 Our project areas focus on efforts to:

 - Localize our economy

 - Enhance and protect natural and cultural resources

 - Advance issues related to strenghthen food systems, energy independence, transportation, waste and recycling, and education

 |2008:On November 16, 2008, a small group of Floyd County residents gave a public presentation in the Floyd Country Store entitled “The Future of Floyd.”
 Arranged by The Floyd Fund, a local affiliate of the Community Foundation of the New River Valley, some 60 residents attended and presented diverse viewpoints.
 After the presentation a number of people stayed behind to talk further.
 This group became the core of the SustainFloyd initiative.||